 Kids are incredibly intuitive.
-They pick up on your emotions, so if you’re stressed or anxious, they’ll likely mirror that energy.
+They pick up on your emotions, if you’re stressed or anxious, they’ll likely mirror that energy.

 I found these mind prepareation really help my client enjoy their family sessions: